 Nito has invested a lot of time and energy in Monte-Carlo International Sports; he also has other professional projects and his family in Argentina, and for the moment he will focus on that.

-4) Will you do things differently?
-If so what and why?
+4) Are you going to do things differently?
+If so, what and why?

 Monte-Carlo International Sports continues with its sponsorship of players, promotion of young players with the Fabrice Pastor Cup, training and promotion of padel at Tennis Padel Soleil and at the Monte-Carlo International Sports Academy in Manolo Santana Sports Center.

-Remember that the MCIS will allow the development of a school run by Gaby Reca and his technical team (Manu Martín and Pablo Bernardí).
-The Monte Carlo Padel Master also has a new agreement with Bullpadel in textiles and sports materials.
-Of course, we continue to work to promote padel expansion in other countries.
+Remember that the MCIS will allow the development of a school led by Gaby Reca and his technical team (Manu Martín and Pablo Bernardí).
+Padel Master also has a new agreement with Bullpadel in textiles and sports materials.
+Of course, we continue to work to promote the expansion of padel In other countries.